seejwy/skapi-doc/README.md

 // Replace 'service_id' and 'owner_id' with your service's values found in your skapi dashboard. const skapi = new Skapi('service_id', 'owner_id');

+// export the initialized skapi instance. export { skapi }

+// Now you can import skapi from anywhere in your project.
 ```
 ![Get your owner's ID and service ID](/images/service.jpg)
 ::: warning NOTE